 Table of Contents

-The flan on this recipe resembles a lot of Spanish flan de queso.
-Creamy, dense and silky flan with cream cheese.
+This recipe’s flan resembles a lot of Spanish flan de queso: creamy, dense, and silky flan with cream cheese.

 For me, the pro tip for a rich and delicious flan is the cream cheese.